odoo/documentation/inventory/management/delivery/cancel_order.rst

 Overview
 ========

-Odoo gives you the possibility to cancel a delivery method whether it has been validated to fast, it needs to be modified or for any other reason.
+Twenty20 gives you the possibility to cancel a delivery method whether it has been validated to fast, it needs to be modified or for any other reason.